 A good movie can entertain and stay with you for a while.
-A great movie/movie scene can change the way you and the rest of society think forever.
+A great movie or even just a single movie scene can change the way you and the rest of society think forever.

 Swimming in the sea/Sharks – Jaws (1975)

-As a direct result of Jaws sharks have had to carry the false legacy produced by the movie which portrayed them as mindless and relentless killing machines hell-bent on the tracking and consumption of humans with evil intent which is far from the truth.
-Even the author of the Jaws novel proclaimed he somewhat regretted penning his book because it resulted in the cruel persecution and misrepresentation of sharks which continues today.
+As a direct result of Jaws, sharks have had to carry the false legacy produced by the movie which portrayed them as mindless and relentless killing machines hell-bent on the tracking and consumption of humans with evil intent which is far from the truth.
+Even the late Peter Benchley, author of the Jaws novel, proclaimed he somewhat regretted penning his book because it resulted in the cruel persecution and misrepresentation of sharks which continues today.

 So next time you go swimming in a beautiful blue sea on a bright sunny day you can blame Jaws for spoiling your enjoyment of what should be a pleasant experience.